 The Silicon Valley Japan Platform (SVJP) is a new initiative of the U.S.-Japan Council and the Japan-based Rebuild Japan Initiative Foundation (RJIF).
 The SVJP’s mission is to broaden and deepen the scope of ties between Silicon Valley and Japan through a variety of programs.

-Member of the USJC Board of Councilors, Dr. Daniel Okimoto, is Chair of the SVJP.
+The Co-Chairs of SVJP are Dr. Daniel Okimoto (Member of the USJC Board of Councilors) and James Kondo (USJC Council Leader).
 Shun Nagao is Executive Director of SVJP.
 Yumi Hiroshima is the SVJP Executive Assistant and Program Manager.
 Please view the SVJP staff page for more information and their bios.

 Scenes from past USJC events discussing innovation and entrepreneurship